 (B) financial assurance for decommissioning information required by subsection (gg) of this section.

-(4) Each person licensed by the agency in accordance with this section shall confine use and possession of the radioactive material licensed to the locations and purposes authorized in the license.
-Radioactive material shall not be used or stored in residential locations unless specifically authorized by the agency.
+(4) Each person licensed by the department in accordance with this section shall confine use and possession of the radioactive material licensed to the locations and purposes authorized in the license.
+Radioactive material shall not be used or stored in residential locations unless specifically authorized by the department .

-(5) The licensee shall notify the agency, in writing within 15 calendar days, of any of the following changes:
+(5) The licensee shall notify the department , in writing within 15 calendar days, of any of the following changes:

 (A) name;